 Students walking to school must have written parent permission on file.
-Students will enter the middle school no earlier than 7:30 am at the front entrance and wait in the cafeteria until 7:38 am before going to their locker.
+Students will enter the middle school no earlier than 7:30 am at the front entrance and wait in the MS Gym until 7:38 am before going to their class.